stolostron/multicluster-global-hub/operator/pkg/controllers/agent/README.md

-The global hub agent is deployed using the [addon framwork](https://github.com/open-cluster-management-io/addon-framework) of Open Cluster Management,
+## Multicluster Global Hub Architecure

+The global hub agent is deployed using the [addon framwork](https://github.com/open-cluster-management-io/addon-framework) of Open Cluster Management.
 The overall architecture is as follows:

 ![alt text](./../../../../doc/images/global-hub-agent-architecure.png)